- What are the receipt dates and page limits for K award applications?

-Where can I find more information if my question isn't addressed in these FAQs?
+- Where can find more information if my question isn't answered in these FAQs?

 More extensive policies and information on K awards is available on the NIH Office of Extramural Research website at http://grants.nih.gov/training/extramural.htm.

 Career Development Awards (K awards) are intended to provide support for senior postdoctoral fellows or faculty-level candidates.
 Note that many institutions will not allow postdoctoral fellows or those in similar positions to apply for K awards.
 You can verify institutional policy with your department chair or with the Sponsored Programs Office.
 K awards are designed to promote the career development of specific groups of individuals based on their past training and career stage.
 The objective of the K programs is to bring candidates to the point where they are able to conduct their research independently and are competitive for major grant support.
 In some cases, support is available for individuals who are making a shift to a significantly different research area.
 Applicants may apply for 3 to 5 years of support under the individual K award programs.
 However, individual mentored K recipients who also receive support from institutional career development awards (KL2, K12) are limited to 6 years of combined NICHD support through both programs.